stephensalim/APNEquipLabs/content/AMI Inspector Lab/Create_SNSTopic_AssesmentComplete.md

         Type: "AWS::SNS::Topic"
         Properties:
           TopicName: ContinuousAssessmentResultsTopic
+          Subscription:
+            - Endpoint: !Ref Email
+              Protocol: "email"
     ```
     </details>

 3.  **Deploys the CloudFormation Template**

-    Now that you've construct the template, it's time to update the stack, do do that please follow the [Update a Stack's Template (Console)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-get-template.html#using-cfn-updating-stacks-get-stack.CON) guide to create your stack.
+    Now that you've construct the template, it's time to update the stack.

+    * To do that please follow the [Update a Stack's Template (Console)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-get-template.html#using-cfn-updating-stacks-get-stack.CON) guide to create your stack.
-    Specify Stack `GoldenAMIContinuousAssesment` as the stack name for simplicity.
+    * Specify Stack `GoldenAMIContinuousAssesment` as the stack name for simplicity.
+    * Specify your email address as the Email parameter in the wizard.

-    Once you've launched your stack review the `Resources` Tab of the launch stack to identify the resouce it's created.
-You should see an entry with in Logical ID and in Physical ID of the SNS Topic.
+    Once you've launched your stack :

+    * Review the `Resources` Tab of the launch stack to identify the resouce it's created.
+    * You should see an entry with in Logical ID and in Physical ID of the SNS Topic.
+    * Check your email address you specified before, you should see 2 email subscription confirmation request from the 2 SNS Topics.
+    * Click on the link to confirm them.

 Let's now move to creating our Lambda Function.